NTUA-Edge-Robotics/YoloAccuracy/README.md

 # YoloBenchmarker

-The project aims to benchmark the performance of [YOLOv5](https://github.com/ultralytics/yolov5) using [libjxl](https://github.com/libjxl/libjxl).
+The project aims to benchmark the accuracy of [YOLOv5](https://github.com/ultralytics/yolov5) using [libjxl](https://github.com/libjxl/libjxl).

 ## Installation